sergioisidoro/github-transifex-action/README.md

 ### Git workflow
 Because you might have multiple branches ongoing, and you might not want to override what the other branch has pushed to transifex, Git workflow offers a solution for handling the diff of transifex remote and the current branch with git.
+By default it will only pull the source and not the translated strings.

 It will take whatever is in transifex remote into a separate branch, merge your current branch into that branch (and resolving the diff), and then pushing things back to transifex.
 That way you have what's in transifex +